piranha/solovyov.net/src/blog/2020/elasticsearch-query-builder.md

 In the end what we've got is a straightforward pipeline, no parametrization with functions, every chunk of a query is as simple as it gets, and extensibility is just great!
 It's been in production for 1.5 years now with no significant changes to the logic, received some new features and doesn't feel like it was holding us back.

-I could publish some code, but that would require describing our data layout, so maybe later.
-I now hope this post can serve as an inspiration for your own code.
+I hope this post can serve as an inspiration for your own code.
 If you feel confused or have questions, please contact me by email — I would love to make this post more approachable.